---->

 may need much more accurate and complete data than is now available.

-Some regions of the universe that appear to produce more
+Some areas of the universe that appear to produce more

-gravity than their visible components should, are thought by some to
+gravity than their visible components ought, are thought by some to

-claimed to be extremely strong and to be able to prevent the
+claimed to be extremely strong and to be able to even prevent the

 emission of light or other radiation from itself.
 Of course this